phdavis1027/irods_protocol_documentation/xml elements/specificQueryInp_PI.md

 - sql: the name of the specific SQL command to be executed.
 - args: At this point, there may be up to 10 XML elements of the form `argX` for `X` between 1 and 10.
 The function of these arguments depends on the `sql` value.
 - continueInx: Similar to the field of the same name in [GenQueryInp_PI](GenQueryInp_PI#^68db59).
+- rowOffset: not used currently
+- options: bits for special options, currently unused.
+- KeyValPair_t: represents a CondInput struct.